Blacklisted (Aaron Carter album)

-Blacklisted is the unofficial sixth and final studio album by American musician Aaron Carter.
+Blacklisted is the sixth and final studio album by American musician Aaron Carter.
 It was released on November 7, 2022, two days after his death at age 34.
-Blacklisted was originally scheduled to be released on Carter's 35th birthday, December 7, 2022, but was issued by the producers without the approval of Carter's management to "honor him and share his exceptional artistry with his fans around the world".
+Blacklisted was originally scheduled to be released on what would have been Carter's 35th birthday, December 7, 2022, but was issued by the producers without the approval of Carter's management to "honor him and share his exceptional artistry with his fans around the world".

-Carter's management team called the album's release, "Scars" being issued as a single and an unrelated book about Carter's life "obscenely disrespectful and unauthorized releases" and "heartless money grabs and attention seeking".

-In November 2022, the album was removed from streaming services for being released without permission by Carter's management.
+Six days after the album's release, the album was removed from streaming services for being released without permission by Carter's management.